One of my favorite day trips I have taken part of was the one from Bangkok to Ayutthaya – from the modern capital city to the ancient capital city.

 The third stop is right across the street at Wat Ratchaburana.
-In the middle of the site you will find an one of kind “Prang” that you can climb up and also take some great pics from down below.
+In the middle of the site you will find a one of kind “Prang” that you can climb up.
+You should be able to take some great pictures from down below and from up top.

 You can then continue towards Wat Phra Si Sanphet which houses the three Chedis as well as some other great architecture to take in.

-Lastly on your tour of the Ayutthaya temples you will find probably the biggest Buddha around the area at Wat Lokayasutharam.
+Lastly on your day trip, you will find probably the biggest Buddha around the area at Wat Lokayasutharam.
 Laying on its side with its large gold cloth makes for one incredible sight to see.

 Once your day of temple hopping is complete, you can make your way back to your taxi, the bus or train station and end your successful Ayutthaya day trip from Bangkok.

 7) Ayutthaya Frequently Asked Questions